 The primary purpose of the three experiments reported in this paper was therefore to conclusively establish whether a matching effect could be observed in a more diverse sample of athletes completing more ecologically valid tasks.
-Experiments 1 and 2 used a task that relied on cardiovascular effort, but was designed to more closely mimic a real athletics environment than prior studies: a 400m run on a track.
+Experiments 1 and 2 used a task that relied on cardiovascular effort, but was designed to more closely mimic a real athletics environment than prior studies: a 400 m run on a track.
 The experiments were conducted on either expert (Experiment 1) or recreational (Experiments 2 and 3) athletes.
-Experiment 3

-2 used an ecologically valid basketball free-throw shooting task.
-This task was included to

-3 examine the extent to which results of Experiment 1 and 2 generalised beyond running to a

-4 task that required motor skill, agility and coordination rather than cardiovascular effort.
+Experiment 3 used an ecologically valid basketball free-throw shooting task.
+This task was included to examine the extent to which results of Experiment 1 and 2 generalized beyond running to a task that required motor skill, agility and coordination rather than cardiovascular effort.

-As noted earlier, ego-oriented climates are associated with increased anxiety mediating the effect of competitive state anxiety on performance (Burton, 1998; Craft,

-6 (Lochbaum & Sisneros, 2024) and reduced confidence (Morales-Sánchez et al., 2022;

-Papaioannou & Kouli, 1999).
-Confidence is hypothesised to be an important factor in mediating effect of self-confidence on the relationship between MC and performance.
+As noted earlier, ego-oriented climates are associated with increased anxiety (Lochbaum & Sisneros, 2024) and reduced confidence (Morales-Sánchez et al., 2022; Papaioannou & Kouli, 1999).
+Confidence is hypothesized to be an important factor in mediating the effect of competitive state anxiety on performance (Burton, 1998; Craft et al., 2003; Hanton et al., 2004; Lochbaum et al., 2022; Martens et al., 1990), but few studies have measured the mediating effect of self-confidence on the relationship between MC and performance.
 A secondary goal of Experiment 3 was to use an exploratory mediation analysis to evaluate the extent to which the effect of MC on performance was mediated by self-confidence.